-With exception of nuclear generators, all Generating Facilities with gross plant / facility aggregate nameplate rating greater than 75 MVA are requested to ensure that, in the absence of technical or operational considerations, the Generating Facility governor (or equivalent electronic speed control device) and Distributed Control System (DCS) settings provide dead bands that do not exceed +/- 36 mHz, and droop settings that do not exceed 5%.
+With exception of nuclear generators, all generating resources with gross plant / facility aggregate nameplate rating greater than 75 MVA are requested to ensure that, in the absence of technical or operational considerations, the generator governor (or equivalent electronic speed control device) and Distributed Control System (DCS) settings provide dead bands that do not exceed +/- 36 mHz, and droop settings that do not exceed 5%.
+Should a generating resource be unable to meet these criteria, the generating resource's actual settings and reasons for being unable to meet these criteria shall be forwarded to PJM.
+System conditions permitting,